James M. Tuttle: Postbellum career

 After the war, Tuttle settled in Des Moines, Iowa, where he was engaged in various mining and manufacturing interests, including partnerships in mines in Colorado, Arizona, and New Mexico.
-Among his many business interestes was Tuttle Brothers, a pork packing operation he owned with his brother Martin.
+Among his many business interests was Tuttle Brothers, a pork packing operation he owned with his brother Martin.

-In 1866 he was the Democratic candidate for the U.S. Congress, but was beaten by former general Grenville M. Dodge in the general election.
-In 1871 he was elected to the Iowa House of Representatives and served one term.
+In 1866, he was the Democratic candidate for the U.S. Congress, but was beaten by former general Grenville M. Dodge in the general election.
+In 1871, he was elected to the Iowa House of Representatives and served one term.
 He served as the state commander of the Grand Army of the Republic for the Department of Iowa.

-In 1883, Tuttle switched political parties and was easily elected to another term in the Iowa Legislature as a Republican.
+In 1883, Tuttle switched political parties and was easily elected to another term in the Iowa House as a Republican.
 Three years later, he was named as the president of the board of directors for the Iowa Soldiers Home.